-announced our move to a MCOL.
-I had < 2 months before my planned maternity leave to figure out how to make sure I was maximizing benefits – particularly my work-sponsored retirement accounts.
+I recently announced our move to a MCOL.
+I had less than 2 months before my planned maternity leave to figure out how to make sure I was maximizing benefits, particularly my work-sponsored retirement accounts.

-To recap what retirement accounts I have through work:
+To recap, here are the retirement accounts I have through work:

 - 403(b) – I max out my contribution at $18,000 and receive a generous employer contribution + match.
 I am currently 40% vested in employer contributions.

 - Private 457(b) – I max out my contribution at $18,000.
 There is no employer contribution.

 - Cash Balance Plan (aka small pension) – Unfortunately, I am 0% vested, so I will lose it all.

 In addition to these work retirement accounts, my Roth IRA for 2017 was funded in January.

 Since the leave was planned well before our move to a MCOL, I had already increased contributions to my work's 403(b) and 457(b) so that my contributions would be maxed out by the end of September.